 Some species of fish are nocturnal, spend the day hiding and resting, and then go out at night to eat.
 Betta fish are very active during the day, especially at night.

-How do you know when a bettta fish is asleep:
+How do you know when a betta fish is asleep:

 - An easy way to tell when a betta is asleep is by looking at their mouths.
 Bettas slow down their breathing while they sleep.
-This means that your fish may look dead while catching a nap.
-How do you know if your betta is just relaxed, or is it time to panic?
+So the fish may seem dead while sleeping, so how can one tell the difference between a betta relaxing and a betta panic.
 You will notice that the betta takes in oxygen by mouth and releases water through holes, which is a sign that the betta is asleep and not dead.
 However, the movement of the mouth and gill of the betta is slower than when it is awake.
-As a result, this fish also require minimal movement of the gills that are linked directly with the breath.
+As a result, this fish also requires minimal movement of the gills that are linked directly with the breath.

 - These fish can sleep in very funny places.
 Some bettas lie upright, some sleep between things, some like to hide, and some like to lie across leaves.
 No matter what your betta does, most of the time it is completely normal.